Project Coordinator at Faculty of Arts and Education, University of Stavanger (formerly Cultural Engagement Fellow, University of Nottingham)

 While working as an archaeologist I completed an MA in Viking and Anglo-Saxon Studies (2001) and a PhD in Viking Studies (2014) at the University of Nottingham.
 My doctoral thesis, entitled Berserkir: A re-examination of the phenomenon in literature and life, reassessed research into Viking berserkir and studied how that research had been shaped by modern, popular culture depictions of berserkir.

-While at Nottingham I taught Old English in the 'Beginnings of English' and 'Medieval Englishes' modules.
+While at Nottingham I taught Old English in the 'Beginnings of English' and 'Medieval Englishes' modules and Norse mythology on the module 'Ice and Fire: Myths and Heroes of the North'.

 From 2016-17 I worked at University College Cork as post-doctoral researcher on The World-Tree Project (www.worldtreeproject.org), a large-scale community collection database in the field of Old Norse-Icelandic and Viking Studies, funded by an IRC 'New-Horizons' Starter Grant.